Lalithsai1404/CUNet_CLSTM_Liver/README.md

 ---

-## Model
+## 🧠 Model Architecture

-The proposed hybrid architecture consists of:
+The proposed hybrid architecture combines:

-- **CUNet** for feature extraction and segmentation.
+- **CUNet** – Performs feature extraction and semantic segmentation using an encoder-decoder architecture.
-- **CLSTM** for enhancing contextual and spatial feature learning.
+- **CLSTM (Convolutional Long Short-Term Memory)** – Enhances contextual and spatial feature learning, improving tumor boundary segmentation.

-The trained model generates accurate liver and tumor segmentation masks from CT scan images.
+Together, these components provide accurate liver and tumor segmentation from CT scan images.

 ---

-## Evaluation Metrics
+## 📊 Evaluation Metrics

 The model performance is evaluated using:

 - Dice Coefficient
 - Intersection over Union (IoU)

+These metrics measure the overlap between the predicted segmentation mask and the ground truth.

 ---

-## Results

-The application successfully segments liver tumors from CT scans and provides clear prediction masks through an interactive web interface.

----

-## Future Enhancements
+## 🚀 Future Enhancements

 - Improve segmentation accuracy with larger datasets.
-- Support additional medical imaging formats.
+- Add support for additional medical imaging formats.
 - Deploy using Docker and Kubernetes.
 - Integrate cloud-based prediction services.
 - Add Grad-CAM visualization for model interpretability.

 ---

-## Contributors
+## 👨‍💻 Contributor

 - Lalith Sai Muriki
-- Team Members

 ---

-## License
+## 📄 License

-This project is developed for academic and educational purposes.
+This project was developed for academic and educational purposes.